Skip to content

 Why Snappylapy?

 When working on a test suite for a project, it’s important to ensure tests are independent.
 This is to avoid situations where changes in one part of the code cause failures in tests for other unrelated areas, making it challenging to isolate and fix errors.
 Snappylapy addresses this by providing a mechanism to capture snapshots of your data and use them in your later tests, ensuring that each component can be tested independently.
-While also making sure that they are dependent enought to test the integration between them.
+While also making sure that they are dependent enough to test the integration between them.
 It provides serialization and deserialization of the snapshots, making it easy to reuse them in different test cases.
 This is aimed at function working with large and complex data structures (dataframes or large nested dictionaries.)

 test_expect_snapshot_dict.py